 Deletions or reductions of MRLs may affect imported food which may be complying with existing MRLs even though these existing MRLs are no longer required for domestically produced food.
-This is because imported food that may contain residues consistent with the MRLs proposed for deletion or reduction.
+This is because imported food may contain residues consistent with the MRLs proposed for deletion or reduction.

-To assist in identifying possible impacts where imported food may be affected, FSANZ has compiled the following table of foods that have MRLs that are proposed for deletion and/or reduction.
+To assist in identifying possible impacts where imported food may be affected, FSANZ has compiled the following table of foods that have MRLs that are proposed for deletion and/or reduction and sought comment on any impacts of these reductions or deletions.